vdegenova/pynetz/README.rst

 ::

+   import numpy as np
-   n = NN([3, 100, 3])  # initialize a Neural Network with 3 inputs at the input, a hidden layer with 100 units, and an output layer with 3 units vals = np.random.random((100, 3))
+   # initialize a Neural Network with 3 inputs at the input, a hidden layer with 100 units, and an output layer with 3 units
+   n = NN([3, 100, 3])
+   vals = np.random.random((100, 3))
    X = np.split(vals, 100)  # splitting into multiple training examples
    Y = np.sin(x)  # training the network to learn sin(x) as a simple example